Key findings in AP nuclear missile corps probe

 - Associated Press

-—Nineteen missile crew members in the 91st Missile Wing at Minot Air Force Base, North Dakota, are temporarily taken off duty in April 2013 and given weeks of remedial training after being found unfit to perform.
-The wing's deputy commander of operations complains of "rot" in the force.
-The officer in charge of crew training and proficiency is later fired.
+—In April 2013, 19 missile crew members in the 91st Missile Wing at Minot Air Force Base, North Dakota, were temporarily taken off duty and given weeks of remedial training after being found unfit to perform.
+The wing's deputy commander of operations complained of "rot" in the force.
+The officer in charge of crew training and proficiency was fired.

-—The 341st Missile Wing at Malmstrom Air Force Base, Montana, fails a safety and security inspection.
-Nine days later the officer in charge of security forces there is relieved of duty.
-The unit passes a do-over in October.
+—The 341st Missile Wing at Malmstrom Air Force Base, Montana, failed a safety-and-security inspection.
+Nine days later, the officer in charge of security forces there was relieved of duty.
+The unit passed a do-over in October.

-— An internal Air Force review of the Malmstrom inspection, obtained under the Freedom of Information Act, reveals that the inspection failed because security forces did not respond adequately to a simulated hostile takeover of a silo housing a nuclear missile.
-The Air Force implements numerous corrective measures, mainly designed to increase and improve security forces training.
+—An internal Air Force review of the Malmstrom inspection, obtained under the Freedom of Information Act, revealed that the inspection failed because security forces did not respond adequately to a simulated hostile takeover of a silo housing a nuclear missile.
+The Air Force implemented numerous corrective measures, mainly designed to increase and improve security forces training.

-—Twice the Air Force punishes officers involved in separate incidents of opening the blast door of their underground launch control center while one of the two launch officers was asleep, in violation of Air Force rules.
+—Twice, the Air Force punished officers involved in separate incidents of opening the blast door of their underground launch control center while one of the two launch officers was asleep, in violation of Air Force rules.

-—The Air Force removes Maj.
-Gen. Michael Carey from command of the 20th Air Force, which is responsible for the entire Minuteman 3 missile force, for embarrassing, drunken behavior at meetings in Russia and spending time with "suspect" women.
-This happens two days after a three-star Navy admiral, Timothy Giardina, who was second in command at the military's main nuclear war-fighting command, is relieved of duty amid a gambling-related investigation.
-Giardina is reassigned to a two-star non-nuclear position.
+—In October 2013 the Air Force removed Maj.
+Gen. Michael Carey from command of the 20th Air Force, which is responsible for the entire Minuteman 3 missile force, for embarrassing, drunken behavior at meetings in Russia.

-—Dozens of missile launch officers are implicated in a cheating scandal at Malmstrom and are stripped of their certification in what the Air Force believes is the largest such breach of integrity in the nuclear force.
+—In January 2014 dozens of missile launch officers were implicated in a cheating scandal at Malmstrom and were stripped of their certification in what the Air Force called the largest such breach of integrity in the nuclear force.
 The cheating involves the monthly test on their knowledge of how to operate the missiles.
 That scandal is revealed as part of a drug-use investigation that involves three ICBM launch officers.

-—Defense Secretary Chuck Hagel orders an independent review of the nuclear force and summons the most senior Pentagon leaders to discuss its serious missteps, leadership lapses and personnel problems.
+—In late January, Defense Secretary Chuck Hagel ordered an independent review of the nuclear force and summoned the most senior Pentagon leaders to discuss its serious missteps, leadership lapses and personnel problems.

-— The Air Force fires nine midlevel nuclear commanders and supervisors, allows a senior commander to resign, and says it will discipline dozens of junior officers in response to the exam-cheating scandal at Malmstrom.
-The Air Force also announces a series of new or expanded programs to improve leadership development, to modernize the three ICBM bases and to reinforce "core values" including integrity.
-It also changes its exam scoring method to a pass-fail system to ease perceived pressure to score 100 percent on every exam.
+—The Air Force has unveiled a series of new or expanded programs to improve leadership development, to modernize the three ICBM bases and to reinforce "core values," including integrity.
+It also changed its exam scoring method to a pass-fail system to ease perceived pressure to score 100 percent on every exam.

 © 2017 Star Tribune